Fiserv/Commerce-Hub/docs/Resources/Master-Data/Merchant-Details.md

 ## Overview

-Used to pass merchant data during the transaction and contains data like the Merchant ID, Store ID, MCC etc.
+Used to pass merchant data during the transaction and contains data like the merchant ID (MID), store ID, terminal ID (TID), MCC etc.

 #### Component: merchantDetails